Distinguishing physiological and pathological neonatal jaundice

-The article was professionally consulted by BSCK II Bui Minh Phuc - Department of Obstetrics and Gynecology, Vinmec Ha Long International Hospital.
+The article was professionally consulted by Dr. Bui Minh Phuc, Grade II Specialist - Department of Obstetrics and Gynecology, Vinmec Ha Long International General Hospital.

-Jaundice is a phenomenon where red blood cells are broken, the liver's bilirubin metabolism function is not complete.
-Pathological jaundice in newborns can cause neonatal jaundice, which can lead to death or retardation of the child's development.
-Therefore, mothers should be aware of some signs to distinguish physiological neonatal jaundice and pathological jaundice.
+Jaundice is a phenomenon of red blood cells being broken, the liver's bilirubin metabolism function is not yet complete.
+Pathological jaundice in newborns can cause complications of kernicterus, which can cause death or leave sequelae of slow development in children.
+Therefore, mothers should recognize some signs to distinguish physiological neonatal jaundice from pathological jaundice.

-In neonates, there may be physiological jaundice or pathological jaundice.
+Newborns can have physiological jaundice or pathological jaundice.
 Physiological jaundice will usually disappear after a short time.
-Meanwhile, if you have pathological jaundice, it will be very dangerous because the child may go into a coma, convulsion, so parents need to know how to detect jaundice in a newborn.
+Meanwhile, if there is pathological jaundice, it canwill be hazardous ashazardousas it may lead to coma, seizures, so parents need to know how to detect jaundice in newborns because the child can be comatose and have convulsions, so parents need to know how to detect jaundice in newborns.

-1.1.
-Physiological Jaundice Physiological jaundice can be mild, in term infants, normal jaundice is considered physiological when jaundice appears after 24 hours of age, and usually disappears within 1 week in infants term and 2 weeks in preterm infants.
+Physiological jaundice can be mild, in full-term babies, jaundice is normally considered physiological when jaundice appears after 24 hours of age, and usually disappears within 1 week in full-term babies and 2 weeks in premature babies.

-Mild degree of jaundice is only jaundice (yellowing of the face, neck, chest and abdomen above the navel) without other abnormal symptoms (anemia, hepatosplenomegaly, abortion, lethargy, duh,...).
-Bilirubin/blood concentration is not more than 12mg% in term infants and not more than 14mg% in preterm infants,...
-Bilirubin/blood rise rate is not more than 5mg% in 24 hours.
-In addition, the infant's urine is dark or yellow (infant urine is usually colorless) and the stool is pale.
+Mild jaundice is simply jaundice (jaundice only in the face, neck, chest and abdomen above the navel) without other abnormal symptoms (anemia, enlarged liver and spleen, refusal to feed, lethargy, ...).
+Bilirubin concentration/blood is not more than 12mg% in full-term babies and not more than 14mg% in premature babies, ...
+The rate of increase in Bilirubin/blood is not more than 5mg% in 24 hours.
+In addition, the newborn's urine is dark or yellow (newborns' urine is usually colorless) and the stool is pale.

-The cause of physiological jaundice in newborns is the accumulation of Bilirubin, a yellow substance produced when red blood cells are broken down.
-This phenomenon is common in newborns because they have high levels of red blood cells, which are often broken down and replaced.
-Meanwhile, the baby's liver is not mature enough to remove all bilirubin from the blood, thus causing jaundice.
-When the baby is about 2 weeks old, the liver has developed more fully and is able to process Bilirubin, so jaundice will go away on its own without causing any danger
+The cause of physiological jaundice in newborns is the accumulation of Bilirubin, a yellow substance produced when red blood cells are broken down and released.
+This phenomenon is common in newborns because they have many red blood cells, which are constantly broken down and replaced.
+Meanwhile, the baby's liver is not mature enough to filter all the Bilirubin from the blood, causing jaundice.
+When the baby is about 2 weeks old, the liver has developed more fully and is strong enough to process Bilirubin, so jaundice will go away on its own without causing any danger.

 Trắc nghiệm: các chỉ số cần chú ý về sự phát triển thể chất của trẻ